WelbornGroup/ELECTRIC/_sources/usage.rst.txt

 This keyfile should be identical to the one used in Step 1, except that it **must not** include periodic boundary conditions and **must not** use an Ewald summation.
 This means that in the :code:`.key` file for running the driver, you should not have an :code:`a-axis` keyword, or keywords related to Ewald.

 3. **Launch one (or more; see the `-nengines` option below) instance(s) of Tinker as an MDI engine, using the keyfile created in Step 2.**
-This is done in the same way you launch a normal Tinker simulation (by launching the :code:`dynamic.x` executable) except that the `-mdi` command-line option is added.
+This is done in the same way you launch a normal Tinker simulation (by launching the :code:`dynamic.x` executable) except that the :code:`-mdi` command-line option is added.
 However, it is **very important** that the reference coordinates you use do not have periodic boundary information.
 So, if when you originally ran the simulation you started it with a snapshot from a previous simulation run, make sure to create a new snapshot to launch the simulation from which does not include box information on line 2.

 The argument to the :code:`-mdi` command-line option details how Tinker should connect to the driver; its possible arguments are described in the `MDI documentation`_ .
 When in doubt, we recommend doing :code:`-mdi "-role ENGINE -name NO_EWALD -method TCP -port 8021 -hostname localhost"`